kevgo/text-runner/CONTRIBUTING.md

 ## Deployment

+- bump the version number in a PR and ship it
-- create a new release on Github
+- when shipped, create a new release on Github
 - the CI server makes the deploy to NPM